Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 The right shampoo and conditioner can bring out your hair’s natural texture and give it the boost it needs to make styling easier.
 If you have dyed hair, choose something made for color-treated hair (read: no parabens and fewer surfactants) or hydrating.
 It is recommended that you use a clarifying shampoo at least once a week to break up styling residue that has accumulated on your scalp.

-2. Hair mask
+1. Hair mask

 Hair masks can be used instead of regular conditioner, and you can use double if your hair is particularly dry or damaged.
 But be careful not to overdo it, as too much application can weigh down your strands.
 It is best to run your fingers through your hair and leave it on for 10 to 15 minutes before rinsing.

-3. Hair oils or leave-in conditioner
+1. Hair oils or leave-in conditioner

 After you’ve ensured that your strands are washed and moisturized, continue with a hydrating leave-in conditioner.
-You should apply this while your hair is still damp—not only is it more receptive when damp (your cuticles are open), but it will also keep your strands from frizzing out as they dry.
+You should apply this while your hair is still damp—not only is your hair more receptive when damp (your cuticles are open), but it will also keep your strands from frizzing out as they dry.

-4. Volumizing mousse
+1. Volumizing mousse

-Volume is the next stop if you want it, of course.
+Volume is the next stop, if you want it, of course.
 Apply a pump of volumizing mousse directly into your roots for the best results, scrunching as you go for more lift and body.
-Aim to keep the product on your hair’s mid-lengths and roots while avoiding the ends.
+Aim to keep the product on your hair’s mid lengths and roots while avoiding the ends.

-5. Heat protection
+1. Heat protection

-A heat protectant is required if you intend to use a blow dryer, curling iron, or flat iron.
+A heat protectant is required if you intend to use a blow-dryer, curling iron, or flat iron.
 Spray the product evenly throughout your hair, then brush it through with a fine-toothed comb to ensure even distribution.
 And after that, you can heat-style your hair as preferred.

 Hair care: Final thoughts

 Identifying your scalp and hair type is essential for maintaining healthy hair and scalp.
 Furthermore, you can easily keep serious scalp conditions at bay.
-Remember that while your hair may appear healthy if you notice an itchy scalp, you should probably see a dermatologist.
+Remember that while your hair may appear healthy, if you notice an itchy scalp, you should probably see a dermatologist.

 Everyone’s hair care routine will be different, but we’ve listed a few key steps that will help your hair look and feel its best.
 If you would like specific advice or tips for your hair type, you can book an online appointment with a dermatologist to find out which products work best for your hair type.